f1tenth/f1tenth_doc/getting_started/software_setup/software_jetson.rst

 DEPRECATED - Configuring the TX2
 ==========================
+This instructions displays how to setup the NVIDIA Jetson TX2.
+The usage of the NVIDIA Jetson TX2 is no longer supported therefore this setup is deprecated.

 **Equipment Used:**
 	* Pit/Host laptop/computer running Ubuntu 16.04 or 18.04
 	* Fully built F1TENTH vehicle